-Our school will at the very minimum has made reasonable enquiries as to the missing child's whereabouts.
+Our school will at the very minimum make reasonable enquiries as to the missing child's whereabouts.

-If a pupil is absent for a prolonged period or fails to return from a holiday the school will follow the normal procedures for investigating pupil absence (i.e. telephone calls, letters, invitations to meetings at the school etc).
+If a pupil is absent for a prolonged period or fails to return from a holiday the school will follow the normal procedures for investigating pupil absence (i.e. telephone calls, letters, home visits, invitations to meetings at the school etc).

-If the child does not return to school the matter will be referred to the Local Authority Attendance Improvement Service within two weeks and the Local Authority will follow the procedures for 'missing pupils.
+If the child does not return to school, the matter will be referred to the Local Authority.
+The school will continue efforts to contact or see the child.

-If a pupil 'disappears' without any warning the school will immediately notify the Local Authority Attendance Improvement Service.
+If a pupil 'disappears' without any warning the school will immediately notify the Local Authority.